Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Imitation Learning

 where $\ell$ is typically the cross-entropy loss when using discrete actions and the negative log likelihood of a multivariate Gaussian distribution when using continuous actions.

 During training, behavioral cloning samples states from the state-occupancy distribution of the expert, $\rho_{\pi_{E}}$.
 However, when interacting with the environment, the policy samples states from the state-occupancy distribution of the learned policy, $\rho_{\pi_{sup}}$.
-This change in distribution between training and test time is referred to as covariate shift \cite{shimodaira2000improving}, and results in the agent making increasingly large errors from which it cannot recover.
+This change in distribution between training and test time is called covariate shift \citep{shimodaira2000improving}, and results in the agent making increasingly large errors.

 Allowing the agent to interact with the environment at training time addresses the underlying cause of covariate shift, but this interaction requires an explicit or implicit reward function since the agent may encounter states not contained in the training data.
 There are various approaches to addressing this problem, which we detail next.